Vincent Alexis-Laona, Instructional Coach

 Annie Murphy, Instructional Coach

 Annie Murphy believes that every student deserves access to an excellent education and is capable of achieving at high levels.
-Prior to teaching at the Kauffman School, Mrs. Murphy taught seventh- through twelfth-grade French in the Kansas City Public Schools at Southwest Early College Campus.
-Mrs. Murphy is an alumna of Teach for America - Kansas City.
-She received her Bachelor of Arts in Political Science and French at Rhodes College in Memphis, Tennessee.
+Prior to working at the Kauffman School, Mrs. Murphy taught seventh- through twelfth-grade French in the Kansas City Public Schools district at Southwest Early College Campus.
+Mrs. Murphy is an alumna of Teach For America - Kansas City.
+She received her Bachelor of Arts in Political Science and French at Rhodes College in Memphis, TN.
 She went on to receive her Master of Education in Secondary Education from the University of Missouri-St. Louis.
 Mrs. Murphy was drawn to the Kauffman School because of its pursuit of excellence for all students and high expectations and support systems for teachers.

 Deon Myer, Dean of Students and Instructional Coach

-Annie Olsen-Meehan, Social Worker
+Annie Olsen-Meehan, Senior Social Worker

 Annie Olsen-Meehan believes that every student deserves a well-rounded education.
 She is committed to helping all students feel safe and have the skills to pursue their dreams.
 Prior to working at the Kauffman School, Ms. Olsen-Meehan as the Social Worker for Leadership Prep Charter School, part of Uncommon Schools, for seven years.
 Ms. Olsen-Meehan received her Bachelor of Arts and Master of Arts in Social Welfare from the University of Kansas.
 She moved back to Kansas to be closer to family and joined the Kauffman School because of its focus on creating a joyful learning environment for every child.
 She is excited to continue supporting students social/emotional needs to help them in their pursuit of going to college.